McShelby/hugo-theme-relearn/exampleSite/content/basics/migration/_index.en.md

 ---

+## 4.2.0

+- **New**: All shortcodes can now be also called from your partials.
+Examples for this are added to the documentation of each shortcode.

 ## 4.1.0

 - **New**: While fixing issues with the search functionality for non latin languages, you can now [configure to have multiple languages on a single page]({{% relref "cont/i18n/#search-with-mixed-language-support" %}}).